MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-and-monitoring.md

   - Resource health events

-- Security audit logging and achieving a horizontal security lens across the customer's entire Azure estate:
+- Security audit logging and achieving a horizontal security lens across your organization's entire Azure estate:

   - Potential integration with on-premises security information and event management (SIEM) systems such as ServiceNow or ArcSight